The official blog of the Lung Institute.

 - Watch out for the heat.
 Unfortunately, the best—and oftentimes the only—time of year to use an outdoor swimming pool is during the summer.
 Managing the heat with lung disease can be difficult and stressful.
 To combat this, drink plenty of water and watch the weather report.
 On really hot days, opt for an indoor exercise instead.

 Knowing your strengths and weaknesses can be very helpful when considering a workout regiment.
 Just as important: knowing what your treatment options are.
 People are not limited to the everyday COPD treatments like expensive medications that simply manage symptoms and don’t treat the underlying disease.
-Today, stem cell therapy for lung disease is becoming a better alternative for the many sufferers of chronic lung diseases.
+Today, cellular therapy for lung disease is becoming a better alternative for the many sufferers of chronic lung diseases.